 SMART

-The next fare class up, Smart adds a larger 55 cm x 40 cm x 23 cm carry-on bag to your allowance with a weight limit of 8 kg.
+The next fare class up, Smart adds a larger 55 cm x 40 cm x 23 cm cabin bag to your allowance with a weight limit of 8 kg.
 While Eurowings gate staff used to frequently check cabin bags for dimensions, I’ve never seen them weigh one.
 And I haven’t seen any checks at all in the last few years, particularly since Eurowings downsized significantly after the pandemic.

 BIZclass